-2. The required untensioned cable length roughly equals the FH length.
+2. The required untensioned cable length roughly equals the FH length plus 260 mm (10") if using for Asymmetric spinnaker and 80 mm (3") if using a code zero sail.
 The length may seem too short as illustrated by the "straightened" cable beyond the FH length as seen on the diagram.
 See ends labeled STR at right.
 The STR length is gained back by stretch over the full torsion cable when the system is tensioned when hoisting the spinnaker.
 Note: The amount of halyard tension to furl the sail using the Reflex torsion cable is moderate compared to other systems.
+Code zero sails require much more tension so there is more stretch, hence a little less cable required.
 The best way to determine the cable length is to secure the torsion cable to the head swivel, hoist the cable without sail, attach the assembled lower unit to the bow of the boat, and pull the cable through the lower unit.
 This procedure is described in the assembly portion of the manual.

-Tip: For example, untensioned system will appear short if laid out on the dock.
+Tip: An untensioned system will appear short if laid out on the dock.
 When tensioned the system will stretch.
+Stretch will be greatest for a cable that has not been stretched before.
+The next successive loadings will have less stretch.